redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 Define the slot attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To define the attributes of each slot you must add a comment which contains the attributes that follow:
+To define the slot's attributes you must add a twig comment below the block declaration
+as follows:

 .. code-block:: html+jinja